yelloejp/Uni_Projects/2. Text classification/README.md

 ##### Reference : "Graph Convolutional Networks for Text Classification.
 Yao et al. AAAI2019."

 ## Approach 2) Subgraph aggregation
-#### - Instaed of training entire single graph, it splits the graph into several subgraphs.
+#### - Instaed of training entire single graph, it generate several smaller graphs from a corpus.
 #### - Process
 ##### 1) Some words occur often are not good representative so it removes stopwords.
 2) By using pre-trained embedding model, it generates word features.
-3) It builds single graph with words as nodes and weights as edges.
-4) It splits the graph into N number of subgraphs.
-5) During training, it aggregates features forwarding all subgraphs.
-6) After training, it uses softmax classifier.
+3) It builds several graphs which are similar 4) After training each graph seperately, it ensembles the results.